apparentorder/reweb/README.md

 # re:Web
 re:Web enables classic web applications to run on AWS Lambda.

-re:Web interfaces with the Lambda Runtime API.
-It translates Lambda payloads back into HTTP requests and passes them to the web application.

-Due to this generic mechanism, it works with *any* web application that can be load-balanced properly.
+It translates serverlessly between *any* web application and the AWS API Gateway or AWS Application Loadbalancer.

 ## But Why?
 Traditional web applications need to be deployed on VMs or in containers.
 These run continuously around the clock, which means